 The six inductees include: Candy Cashell, USU's first female track All-American; Jim Laub, a life-long contributor of Aggie Athletics; Jimmy Moore, one of the best Aggie basketball players ever; Corey Murdock, one of just two track athletes in school history to earn All-American honors at least four times; Roy Shivers, an All-American running back; and Jim Turner, an outstanding quarterback and kicker.

-Jimmy Moore is entering his second year as the Compliance Director with Utah State's Athletics Department after joining the staff in July, 2011.
+Jimmy Moore is entering his third year as the Compliance Director with Utah State's Athletics Department after joining the staff in July, 2011.
 In his role, Moore oversees financial aid for all of USU's student-athletes, and monitors and ensures institutional compliance with NCAA rules.
-He also provides interpretations and education of NCAA and Western Athletic Conference rules to both student-athletes and coaches, and directs the student-athlete mentoring program.
+He also provides interpretations and education of NCAA and Mountain West Conference rules to both student-athletes and coaches, and directs the student-athlete mentoring program.

 Moore began his affiliation with Utah State as a student-athlete on the men's basketball team from 1972-75, helping the Aggies to the 1975 NCAA Tournament.
 He finished his career with 1,164 points and 652 rebounds and still ranks 24th all-time in school history in scoring and 15th all-time in rebounding.
-In 2005, Moore was one of 16 Aggie greats named to USU's All-Century basketball team.
+In 2005, Moore was one of 16 Aggie greats named to USU's All-Century basketball team and in 2013 he will be inducted into USU's Athletics Hall of Fame as a member of its 11th class.

 Following his collegiate career, Moore spent two years in the NBA with the Seattle SuperSonics and 10 years playing oversees before returning to Logan as an assistant basketball coach for Rod Tueller in 1987.
 Moore then spent four seasons (1989-92) on Kohn Smith's staff before beginning his administrative career on campus.